rydmike/rydmike.github.io/blog_adaptive_theming_guide.md

 # Flutter Adaptive Theming Guide
 *(Published July 9, 2024)*

-# Adaptive Theming Guide

-In this theming guide, we will walk through how to create a custom Flutter Material theme that is adaptive to the platform it runs on.
+In this advanced theming guide, we will walk through how to create a custom Flutter Material theme that is adaptive to the platform it runs on.
 We will use a custom seed generated `ColorScheme` that is colorful and vibrant and uses multiple seed colors.
 We will even make the `ColorScheme` have a platform adaptive response, so that surface colors are only primary color tinted on Android, while using monochrome greyscale surfaces on all other platforms.

 We also go through several component theming tips and tricks.
 Additionally, we will look at a practical example of using theme extensions for semantic colors and content text styles.
 We also color harmonize the custom static semantic colors to the theme's primary color.